input-output-hk/lobster-challenge/README.md

 ### Code
-  The Plutus code can be found [here](https://github.com/input-output-hk/lobster-challenge/tree/concurrency-multisig/plutus/src/Cardano/PlutusLobster), where you will find the various aformentioned minting policies and validation scripts.
+  The Plutus code can be found [here](https://github.com/input-output-hk/lobster-challenge/tree/concurrency-multisig/plutus/src/Cardano/PlutusLobster), where you will find the various aforementioned minting policies and validation scripts.

   The code can be built with `cabal build`.